Xi-Mu-Yu/beta-FFT/readme.md

 ## 3. Usage
 **To train a model**
 ```
-**I will organize my code after submitting to NeurIPS 2025, and plan to make the code publicly available by the end of June.**
+I will organize my code after submitting another piece of work to NeurIPS 2025, and plan to make the code publicly available by the end of June
 ```
 **To test a model**